Rules & Scoring

 Adult20 Years Old & Up

-Nobility- This level has been designed specifically for children, teens and adults with special needs.
-We are excited to offer dancer's a level to be judged fairly and an opportunity to freely communicate through dance regardless of their abilities or challenges.
+Nobility- This level has been designed specifically for children, teens and adults with developmental disabilities.
+We are excited to offer dancer’s a level to be judged fairly and an opportunity to freely communicate through dance regardless of their abilities or challenges.
 This level will be adjudicated as well as receive overall high score placement within the entries division.
-When registering you will be able to let us know your specific dancers challenges in our notes section.
+When registering you will be able to let us know your specific dancers’ challenges in our notes section.

 Duo/Trio routines with 1 or more dancers in the Nobility level can be entered at the Nobility level.